RachelMcNeely/nfl_data_scraper/README.md

 # nfl_data
-A postgres database to hold nfl injury data.
+A database and scrapers to hold nfl data such as injuries and player information.